HudsonNock/HudsonNock.github.io/index.md

 ## About

 Welcome to my website!
 I'm currently a second year engineering physics student at UBC.
-I'm interested in many things including math, AI, philosophy, and effective altruism.
+I'm interested in many things including math, physics, AI, philosophy, and effective altruism.

 Currently working on gaining the fundamentals in math and physics to pursue future interests including artificial intelligence.
 I have self studied pure math going from real analysis to linear algebra.
 In the future I plan to learn statistics, probability theory, and multivariable calculus, then take a deep dive into the theory behind different types of AI.